-At the beginning of each year, every resident student will receive a debit MasterCard meal card loaded with food dollars, which may only be used for food purchases at one of three locations: Ambrose Café, Simply Gourmet Plus (the Fuller Cafeteria), and the New School of Cooking restaurant.
-Though these debit cards will work at other locations, students are strictly prohibited from using them for purchases outside of these vendors, and may be fined \$250 for using them for purchases at other locations.
+At the beginning of each year, every resident student will receive a debit card/meal card loaded with food dollars, which may only be used for food purchases at one of two locations: Simply Gourmet Plus (the Fuller Cafeteria), and Lucky Boy.
+Though these debit cards will work at other locations, students are prohibited from using them for purchases outside of these vendors, and may be fined for using them for purchases at other locations.